George Copeland: Personal life

 Copeland's openness about his sexuality allegedly led to problems for composer Aaron Copland.
-In the 1930s, the pianist preceded the composer on a concert tour in South America.
+In the 1930s, the pianist had performed on tour in a South American country before the arrival of the composer.
 In one country George Copeland was apprehended on a "morals charge" and told never to return.
 When Aaron Copland arrived for his concerts, the authorities treated him frostily before he explained that he was Copland the composer, not Copeland the pianist.